rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 as the QM part of a QM/MM calcualtion.
 This method was applied to solvated polyethylene.

-:cite:t:`Hua_2008` extended the GEBF07 method to geometry optimizations and vibrational frequency calculations.
-The GEBF07 energies, optimized geometries, and vibrational frequencies were compared to the conventional results.
-Small basis SCF (both HF and DFT) results, for several types of systems (clusters, peptides, and hydrogelators) are presented.

-:cite:t:`Dong2009` uses a GEBF07 approximation to B3LYP (with van Der Waals correctiosn) to model aromatic oglioamides.
-Of note include the :ref:`distance_based_cp` BSSE corrections.
+:cite:t:`Dong2009` uses a GEBF08 approximation to B3LYP (with van der Waals correctiosn) to model aromatic oglioamides.
+Of note this study included the :ref:`distance_based_cp` BSSE corrections.

 ************